Skip to main content

 XTB also offers other financial products such as commodities and cryptocurrencies.
 XTB charges high commissions on CFDs of cryptocurrencies but low costs for Forex.
 Besides, you will face an inactivity fee of €10/month after one year of non-trading and if you have not made any deposit in the last 90 days.
 Opening an account and transferring money is a quick and hassle-free process (demo account available).

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-81% of retail investors accounts lose money when trading CFDs with this broker.
-It is important to understand how CFDs work and the risks involved in trading, like losing all the invested capital.
+Between 76-85 % of retail investor accounts lose money when trading CFDs.
+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 5# DEGIRO